shortstheory/shortstheory.github.io/_posts/2017-07-04-kio-stash-shipped.md

 ## Result

 Open Dolphin and set the path as `stash:/`.
-This directory is completely 'virtual' and anything added to it will not consume any extra disk space.
+This directory is completely \'virtual\' and anything added to it will not consume any extra disk space.
 All basic file operations such as copy, paste, and move should work.

 Folders can be created, curated, and renamed on this virtual folder itself.
 However, as this is a virtual directory, files cannot be created on it.